kubernetes-sigs/gateway-api/geps/gep-2627/index.md

 ## Non-Goals

-* Anything to do with configuring in-cluster DNS.
-This support is for configuration outside the cluster only.
 * Providing any upstream hostname validation mechanisms.
 We can provide status for validation failure, but implementations are responsible for validation.
 * Multi-cluster DNS for multi-cluster ingress solutions